QR4.4.3 Quark Phases

 Figure 4.11.
 Proposed quark axis structure

-Figure 4.11 summarizes the proposed quark axis structure, where the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, so some rays are leaving as others arrive.
+Figure 4.11 summarizes the proposed quark axis structure.
+Note that the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, and so some rays are leaving as others arrive.

-That the quark structure proposed isn’t itself stable fits the fact that quarks never exist alone but their symmetric structure allows a group of them maintain an exterior of stable axes.
-As quarks are stable in a nucleus, they must somehow connect to fill all the channels of a plane, or the model fails.
-Physics calls the connection between quarks the strong force.
+The quark structure proposed isn’t stable, but this fits the fact that quarks never exist alone.
+And their symmetric structure may allow a group of them maintain an exterior of stable axes.
+Yet quarks are stable in a nucleus, so they must somehow link to fill all the channels of a plane, or the model fails.
+Physics calls the link between quarks the strong force.

 Next